Annual information about your investment fees

 Again, while the terminology varies between firms, these fees include:

-• Trailing commissionsCommissions What you pay to a broker or agent for their services.
-Often called a “sales commission”.
-For example, you pay a fee to someone who buys or sell stocks or real estate for you.+ read full definition.
+- Trailing commissions.
 Most mutual funds and some exchange-traded funds pay a trailing commission (or trailer fee) to your advisor and their firm.
 It is an ongoing fee, payable for as long as you hold the fund.
 This fee is how they are paid for the services and advice you receive related to that fund.

 Product fees